Suri312006/dotfiles/README.md

 - [ ] use lib.mkif to really optionalize everything
 - [ ] organize things cleaner
 - [ ] cachix?
+- [ ] set up nh clean as a service

 ## Ricing